Skip to main content

 Overview

 I built AlchemizeCV because resume tailoring is only one piece of a bigger problem: people need a reusable profile, grounded project context, clear privacy boundaries, and a workflow that survives dozens of applications.
-The product starts with onboarding and profile building, layers in GitHub-backed project analysis, and then turns that context into role-specific resumes, cover letters, and application artifacts through a replayable four-phase pipeline.
+The product manages this through a replayable four-phase pipeline whose core innovation is Context-Aware Pruning: as the LLM selects bullets for your most recent job, it passes that selection state forward, ensuring it never repeats the same capability for an older role.

 Highlights